d9k/d9k-textbook/js/js-stupid-questions.md

 true
 ```

-## Event flow

-Before your click actually reaches the target element, it must trigger the click event for each of its parent elements first, starting from the `window` object.

-There are two ways of event flow:

-- Top to Bottom (Event Capturing) or root to leaf
-- Bottom to Top (Event Bubbling) or leaf to root
 ## Что в window.navigator

 свойства: `clipboard, cookieEnabled, geolocation, gpu (WebGPU), hardwareConcurrency, language, languages, mediaCapabilities, mediaDevices, onLine, platform, serviceWorker, userActivation, userAgent, webdriver`